 A-fib is the most common rhythm disorder of the heart.
-In the United States, it affects more than
+In the United States, it affects over

-A-fib with RVR may have no symptoms and only be discovered during a physical examination or a heart rhythm test.
-However, most people with the condition will experience some or all of the following symptoms:
+An A-fib with RVR may produce no symptoms.
+It may only emerge during a physical examination or a heart rhythm test.

 - chest pain

 A-fib may come and go or persist, with or without RVR.

 A doctor may describe it as:

 - Persistent: Persistent A-fib lasts more than 7 days